open-contracting/standard/docs/schema/records_reference.md

 ## Record structure

-A record **must** contain an [ocid](identifiers.md#contracting-process-identifier-ocid) and all [releases](#releases) about the contracting process.
-As such, a record functions as an index of all releases about a contracting process at the time of the record's publication.
+A record **must** contain an [ocid](identifiers.md#contracting-process-identifier-ocid) and all [releases](#releases) about the contracting process at the time of the record's publication.
+As such, a record functions as an index of releases about a contracting process.

 A record **should** contain a [compiledRelease](#compiled-release) object, which represents the state of the contracting process at the time of the record's publication.